Protecting Against Aquatic Threats

 Over 250 introduced marine plants and animals have hitch-hiked to Australian waters on vessels of all types from yachts to commercial ships.
 Getting rid of them once they are in is virtually impossible.

-Many people bring vessels (such as boats, canoes, kayaks and jetskis) and/or fishing equipment (including lifejackets, fishing rods, waders, nets, tackle boxes etc) into Tasmania to undertake a range of recreational opportunities.
+Many people bring vessels (such as boats, canoes, kayaks and jetskis) and/or fishing equipment (including lifejackets, fishing rods, waders, nets, tackle boxes etc) into Tasmania to undertake a range of recreational activities.

 Following these steps will mean that you will not be responsible for introducing aquatic pests and diseases into Tasmania's marine and freshwater environments.